-At the time of hire, an employee may purchase additional supplemental Life/AD&D insurance in an amount equal to the coverage provided by the Citythe employee's annual base salary, up to a combined maximum coverage of \$175,000.
+At the time of hire, an employee may purchase supplemental Life/AD&D insurance in an amount equal to the employee's annual base salary, up to a combined maximum coverage of \$175,000.

-Current employees, who did not purchase additional supplemental Life/AD&D insurance at the time of hire, may purchase additional supplemental Life/AD&D insurance in an amount equal to the coverage provided by the City, up to a combined maximum coverage of \$175,000during open enrollment in an amount as provided in the above paragraph, subject to approval by the carrier.
+Current employees, who did not purchase supplemental Life/AD&D insurance at the time of hire, may purchase supplemental Life/AD&D insurance during open enrollment in an amount as provided in the above paragraph, subject to approval by the carrier.

-The City shall also provide Long Term Disability insurance that provides $\frac{2/3}{67\%}$ of the employee's base annual base salary to a maximum of \$7,50011,000 per month of paid benefits, subject to the terms of the contract with the carrier.
+The City shall also provide Long Term Disability insurance that provides 67% of the employee's annual base salary to a maximum of \$11,000 per month of paid benefits, subject to the terms of the contract with the carrier.